 If you’ve landed on this post I’m going to explain what happened recently when I had an issue with my NEW GoPro Karma Grip.

-As a long time GoPro user I enjoy making short films of my travels and outdoor activity so when I finally decided to spend the $299 for the Karma Grip to help stabilize my videos I was very excited for its arrival.
+As a long time GoPro user I enjoy making short films of my travels and outdoor activity using my GoPro stabilizers, so when I finally decided to spend another $299 for the Karma Grip to help stabilize my videos I was very excited for its arrival.
 I purchased it three days before my recent trip to Park City, Utah and with free 2-day shipping and a 30-day money back guarantee the decision was pretty easy.
 It arrived on time and made the trip.
 Here is the video to see it in action.

 I was very happy with how smooth the video was especially while snowboarding and I had no issue with it the entire trip.

 After the trip however, I started having an issue.
 Under normal working circumstances when you turn on the GoPro Karma Grip it also turns on the GoPro that’s connected to the gimbal.
 The same goes for turning it off.
 What started happening though was when the Grip was turned on the GoPro wouldn’t power up.
 I was having to do that manually and while that’s obviously not a big deal it’s not how the product was designed.
 On top of that pushing the mode, picture/record button, or tag didn’t do anything while the power button and the tilt/lock buttons would work.
 When I asked if this was a known issue I was told they had seen it before.

 Since there was a 30-day money back guarantee I had some decisions to make.
 I contacted GoPro Chat Support and here is a brief synopsis of how the 2:30 conversation and troubleshooting went.

 - I told them the issue and what troubleshooting I had done.